-The reason this if often challenging is because on many occasions the hole is usually a pinhead in size.
+The reason this is often challenging because on many occasions the hole is usually a pinhead in size.
 It is usually invisible with the naked eye and could even be easily passed.
 Even so, there are many ways anyone can use to find the hole.

 However, for the sake of effectiveness, ease, and least amount of mess I would dwell on two main methods.
 Read along to learn more here.

 The soapy water method has been used in many inflatables including the air mattress.
 However, there is one advice that you need to keep an eye on if you are using this method: DO NOT USE it on an air mattress with plush-top!

 What You Need:-

 - Bleach-free soap